syncthing/docs/users/config.rst

 Listen Addresses
 ^^^^^^^^^^^^^^^^

-The following address types are accepted in sync protocol listen addresses (multiple can be specified by comma separation):
+The following address types are accepted in sync protocol listen addresses.
+If you want Syncthing to listen on multiple addresses, you can have multiple ``<listenAddress></listenAddress>`` sections.
+The same is achieved in the GUI by entering several addresses separated by comma.

 Default listen addresses (``default``)
     This is equivalent to ``tcp://0.0.0.0:22000``, ``quic://0.0.0.0:22000``